Customs | 2. March 2021

 Thresholds for import duties to be lowered

-From 1 July 2021, new customs regulations will apply throughout the EU, affecting cross-border e-commerce in particular.
+Starting 1 July 2021, new customs regulations will be applied throughout the EU, particularly in cross-border e-commerce.
 One of these regulations concerns the so-called import duties – a collective term for all duties incurred when goods are imported into the respective customs territory.
-These include customs duties, agricultural levies, import turnover tax, and excise duties (including energy, tobacco products, alcohol, and coffee taxes).
+These include customs duties, agricultural levies, import turnover tax, and excise duties (energy, tobacco products, alcohol, and coffee taxes).
 These import duties are regulated in the Union Customs Code (UCC).

 The previous regulation (Section 23 (1) of the Customs Ordinance) provides for the following value limits for the levying of import duties: